Raj-TheiOS/TFPlaceholderAnimation/README.md

 # TFPlaceholderAnimation
- Textfield placeholder animation whille enterinng texts into the Textfields without using pods.
+ Textfield placeholder animation while entering texts into the Textfields without using pods.